-MAP Meeting Two.
-MAP Meeting Two followed the same four stages as Meeting One, except this meeting emphasized a review of the students' progress on their original goal.
-Meeting Two also offered more autonomy regarding the direction and next steps.
-For example, during Stage 1 (Engage) the student shared what steps (if any) were taken towards the previously created goal.
+previously created goal.
 No matter the student's progress, the coach affirmed any steps taken, acknowledged barriers faced, and evoked potential benefits of continuing with this action plan.
-In Stage 2 (Focus) students were given three options: (1) pick a new target from the graph and create a new action plan, (2) keep the target selected in Meeting One and revise the plan, or (3) end the session without planning.
-For students who opted to pick a new target or retain their old one, the coach went through Stage 3 (Evoke) and Stage 4 (Plan) in a similar fashion as Meeting One.
-At the end of the meeting, the coach gave the student a copy of the action plan as well as any resources from the universal SEL program pertinent to the student's goal (e.g., blank planner, relaxation apps).
-Lastly, coaches encouraged all students to seek out additional resources - meeting with the school psychologist, teacher, and administrator - at the school if they needed more academic or emotional support.
-The stage length, activities, strategies, and example OARS from the MAP Meeting Two Protocol are described in Table 4.
+In Stage 2 (Focus) students were given three options: (1) pick a new target from the graph and create a new action plan, (2) keep the target selected in Meeting 1 and revise the plan, or (3) end the session without planning.
+For students who opted to pick a new target or retain their old one, the coach went through Stage 3 (Evoke) and Stage 4 (Plan) in a similar fashion as Meeting 1.
+At the end of the meeting, the coach gave the student a copy of the action plan as well as any resources from the ACE program pertinent to the student's goal (e.g., blank planner, relaxation apps).
+Last, coaches encouraged all students to seek out additional resources-meeting with the school psychologist, teacher, and administrator-at the school if they needed more academic or emotional support.
+The stage length, activities, strategies, and example OARS from the MAP Meeting 2 Protocol are described in Table 4.